[email protected]

 Promotional_Campaign_example

-The promotional campaign as one of the email marketing campaigns examples is standard email campaigns that provide details on upcoming sales, promotions or one-time offers.
-Promotional campaigns are important and probably the type of campaign you may see most often.
-Unfortunately, promotional campaigns can seem spammy when not done correctly
+As one of the email marketing campaign examples, the promotional campaign is a standard email campaign that provides details on upcoming sales, promotions, or one-time offers.
+Promotional campaigns are essential and probably the type of campaign you may see most often.
+Unfortunately, promotional campaigns can seem spammy when not done correctly.

 There are things to keep in mind when creating a promotional campaign.

-• Make sure targeting is specific and email is going to relevant subscribers
+• Make sure targeting is specific and the email is going to relevant subscribers.

 • Keep it simple and short if possible